Eagles Schedule Tracker: Confirmed Games, Rumors & Everything Else We Know

 The Eagles will play the Seahawks at Lincoln Financial Field on the Saturday prior to Christmas Eve, giving them an extra day off before their "Thursday Night Football" appearance.

-The Eagles are 0-8 in their last eight meetings against the Seahawks, as they haven't won a game in the series since 2008.
-Philadelphia hasn't won a home game against Seattle since 1989, losing seven straight games to the Seahawks at home (including playoffs).
+The Eagles are looking to end a long drought against the Seahawks.
+They are 0-8 in their last eight game against the Seahawks, not winning against Seattle since 2008.
+Philadelphia hasn't won a home game against Seattle since 1989, one of the longest current droughts in the NFL.

 Week 16: vs. Houston Texans (Christmas Eve)